lwhsu/talk-20140828-juluosdev_freebsd_in_taiwan/slides.md

 * Talks

 ---
-# Some Highlights in 2014 DevSummit
+# Some Highlights in 2014 DevSummits

 * 201405
   * Support model